6,511: Policy on the Use of or Exposure to Biological Agents Including Recombinant DNA

 The IBC was created in response to the NIH Office of Biotechnology Activities guidelines for the use of recombinant DNA (rDNA).
-The scope of IBC was expanded to include all risks associated with biological agents that arise as a result of UNR activities.
+The scope of IBC was expanded to include all risks associated with biological agents that arise as a result of UNR activities, or the activities of UNR affiliates.
 The IBC will consider all consequences resulting from these risks including: (a) adverse effects to humans, animals, plants and the environment; (b) regulatory compliance; (c) legal liability; and (d) moral and ethical responsibilities.
 Biological agents include:

 The IBC policies and procedures are in accordance with guidelines and regulations established by the National Institutes of Health, the Centers for Disease Control, the Occupational Safety and Health Administration, the United States Department of Agriculture, and the applicable state and local authorities.

 The IBC is responsible for overall administration of the Biosafety Program through establishment of university biosafety policies and administrative oversight of activities involving biological agents.
 Specifically, the IBC is responsible to:

 - Advise the Vice President for Research & Innovation, Executive Vice President & Provost, and President on matters related to biological agents and biosafety.